Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

 \subsubsection{Other variants}

 There is a planar variant, using planar planted trees.
 Another variant which is important for us is the one using trees with tails.
-This is discussed in \S\ref{cooperadpar} and \S\ref{discussionpar} and Appendix A. There is also a variant where one uses leaf labelled trees.
+This is discussed in \S\ref{freecooppar} and \cite[\S\ref{P2-summarypar}]{HopfPart2} and Appendix \ref{Quilapp}.
+There is also a variant where one uses leaf labeled trees.
 For this it is easier not to pass to isomorphism classes of trees and just keep the names of all the half edges during the cutting.
+These will be introduced in the text, see also \cite{foissyCR1,foissyCR2}.

 Finally there are algebras based on graphs rather than trees, which are possibly super-graded commutative by the number of edges.
 In this generality, we will need Feynman categories to explain the naturality of the constructions.
-Different variants of interest to physics and number theory are discussed in \S\ref{discussionpar}.
+Different variants of interest to physics and number theory are discussed in \cite[\S\ref{P2-graphexpar}]{HopfPart2}.